bridgetownrb/bridgetown-lit-renderer/README.md

 $ bin/bridgetown configure lit
 ```

-Keep reading for a manual installation overview, or [skip this section](#take-lit-for-a-spin) to continue reading about plugin usage.
+For a manual installation overview:

 Run this command to add this plugin to your site's Gemfile, along with Lit and SSR support: